• 0161 696 6250

 Health & Care Professions Council (HCPC) Lawyers

-Our lawyers have extensive experience of successfully defending professionals in fitness to practice proceedings before the Health & Care Professions Council (HCPC).
-Our expert lawyers deal with a wide range of cases, including registration issues, allegations of poor professional competence, and allegations of serious misconduct.
-For immediate advice from one of our specialist HCPC lawyers call 0161 696 6250.
+We have extensive experience of defending a wide range of professionals before the HCPC.
+Our clients include Biomedical Scientists, Clinical Scientists, Hearing Aid Dispensers, ODPs, Paramedics, Practitioner Psychologists and Radiographers.
+Our expert lawyers deal with a wide range of cases, including registration issues, competence issues, allegations of serious misconduct, health issues and criminal convictions.
+For immediate advice from one of our specialist HCPC lawyers call 0161 696 6250 .

 Read all reviews